xkohutka/documentation/dev-environment-setup.md

 ### Using IntelliJ IDEA for backend projects

 - We strongly recommend using IntelliJ IDEA for further project development, as it integrates every important technology used in the project, namely Maven, Spring Boot, Angular and more.
-  - Ideally, you should have the latest IDEA (2020.2.3) Ultimate installed.
+  - Ideally, you should have the latest [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) installed.
 - In order to run the Spring Boot projects, you first need to install projects using Maven in the following order:
   1. [parent](https://github.com/ASICDE/asicde-parent/)
   2. [api](https://github.com/ASICDE/asicde-api)